gs1-germany/checkDigitCalculator/README.md

 Returns **null** if input (GS1 key without check digit) is invalid.

-## Status of this project

-**This repository is no longer maintained and may be archived in the upcoming future.
-For an up-to-date and maintained version, go to this repository, forked and operated by GS1 Germany: https://github.com/gs1-germany/checkDigitCalculator**

 ## Demo

 An interactive demo is available at https://gs1-germany.github.io/checkDigitCalculator/